zj4050/jeckll_website/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 title: ""

 ---

 # About me

-My name is Ziming Ji and I am a Master Astrophysics student at the [Rochester Institute of Technology](https://www.rit.edu) in NY USA.
+My name is Ziming Ji and I am a Master student in [Astrophysical Sciences and Technology Program](https://www.rit.edu/study/astrophysical-sciences-and-technology-phd) at the [Rochester Institute of Technology](https://www.rit.edu) in NY USA.
 My Master project focuses on the identification of [Supermassive Binary Black Holes (SMBBHs)](https://en.wikipedia.org/wiki/Binary_black_hole).
 I simulate the SMBBHs simulation data using CLOUDY and analyze the output data.